| In This Issue:FeedbackYour feedback is most welcome. Healing Points is here to serve your

 toward fat-modified foods provides an overall benefit to this population

+is questionable."
 In the study, 55 overweight and obese postmenopausal white women

 followed the American Heart Association's Step 1 diet, in which no more